Create Workbooks from the Data in a Worksheet

 End With

-'Define the SaveAs filename for new workbook using the current unique value
+'Define SaveAs filename for the new workbook using the current unique value

 strSaveAsFilename = rngCell.Value & strFileExt